uhop/dcl-site/source/docs/mini/dcl/index.md

 * `base` is a base "class".
 It can be one of three:
   * `null` - no base "class" &rArr; base it directly on `Object`.
-  * constructor object - a function created with `dcl` or a generic JavaScript constructor function.
+  * **constructor object** - a function created with `dcl` or a generic JavaScript constructor function.
 New "class" will be based on it using a single inheritance.
-  * array of constructors - a C3 superclass linearization will be performed on this array, and the result will be used to create a new constructor using a single inheritance.
-Effectively it sorts all bases topologically preserving their relative order and removing duplicates.
+  * **array of constructors** - a C3 superclass linearization will be performed on this array, and the result will be used to create a new constructor using a single inheritance.
+This array should be non-empty.
 * `props` is an object, whose properties are used to specify unique features of the "class" &mdash; methods, and class-level variables.
 Following properties have a special meaning for `dcl()`:
   * `constructor` - an optional function, which will be called when an object is created.
 A base constructor (if any) is